 I saw how any comprehensive, sustainable migration plan must create conditions for community empowerment and opportunity in the places from which people emigrate and also seek to create spaces for meaningful exchange between people of diverse backgrounds in the destination country or city.
 I plan to continue exploring the array of issues linked to migration in my future steps.

-The beautiful thing about JUPS is that its central teaching -- the potential to harness conflict positively and use it to transform realities towards more just outcomes -- applies on every life scale – from the macro and global, to the local, to the interpersonal.
-As a Jesuit Volunteer in Tacna, Peru, JUPS taught me useful skills about drilling down to the underlying needs of each person in a conflict, and listening for those.
-This helped me when living in community with fellow volunteers, in accompanying students with whom I worked at school and the community center, and at the macro or community level of performing social analysis.
+The beautiful thing about JUPS is that its central teaching — the potential to harness conflict positively and use it to transform realities towards more just outcomes — applies on every life scale – from the macro and global to the local to the interpersonal.
+As a Jesuit Volunteer in Tacna, Peru, JUPS taught me useful skills about drilling down to the underlying needs of each person in a conflict and listening to those.
+This helped me when living in a community with fellow volunteers, in accompanying students with whom I worked at school and the community center, and at the macro or community level of performing social analysis.